 Last but not least, my home town of Athens!
 Athens is, arguably, one of the best places in the world to visit during the month of November.
 Well, I'm happy to argue it anyway.

 As it's low season, the cruise ships have stopped arriving which means there are far fewer crowds.
-This means places such as the Acropolis are a pleasure to visit in November!
+This means places in the city center such as the Acropolis are a pleasure to visit in November!

 Athens is one of the most visited cities in Europe for tourists, so going in November could be just the right recipe for a less ‘crowded' experience of the city.